 Sometimes, a marriage, union or partnership simply reaches the end of the rope.
 Couples not yet ready to part ways may opt for a trial separation.
 They begin living separately to diffuse tensions and gain new perspectives but continue with marriage counselling.
 If both partners decide to move on in different directions, their therapist can help them navigate separation and divorce.
 Couples find this helpful for working out custody and childcare arrangements.

 Conscious uncoupling is a contemporary method of managing the end of a marital relationship.
 In low conflict separations, a therapist can help couples part ways amicably, while maintaining mutual respect, for the sake of the children.
-The end of a relationship is never pleasant but mediation from a therapist can help everyone move on with minimal drama.
+The end of a relationship is never pleasant but mediation from a therapist can help everyone move on with the minimal drama.

 How Marriage Counselling Works